Published April 18, 2023 • 7 minute read

 - Private companies frequently offer more competitive rates and enhanced customer service.

 - State-funded programs may be able to provide coverage if a private company rejects your business.

-- Competitive state-funded workers’ compensation acts as an alternative to private carriers.
+- Competitive state-funded workers’ comp acts as an alternative to private carriers.